We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 The mesh component has the airfoil surface mesh coordinates as the output.
 It is used as the initial design surface coordinates.

 The geometry component is based on pyGeo. pyGeo uses the free-form deformation (FFD) approach to manipulate the design surface geometry.
-Here pyGeo takes the baseline surface mesh and the shape variables as the input and outputs the deformed surface mesh x_aero0, as well as all the geometry constraints (defined later in this script).
+Here, pyGeo takes the baseline surface mesh and the shape variables as input and outputs the deformed surface mesh x_aero0, as well as all the geometry constraints (defined later in this script).
 The FFD point file (wingFFD.xyz) is loaded to the geometry (pyGeo) component.
-NOTE: the FFD volume should completely contain the design surface (see the red dots from this page).
+NOTE: The FFD volume should completely contain the design surface (see the red dots from this page).
 The FFD file wingFFD.xyz is generated by running “python genFFD.py” in the FFD folder.

 Note that we need to only setup the component and data transfer, and OpenMDAO will automatically compute the total derivatives using the adjoint method.